ebjornset/DryGen/docs/verbs/csharp-from-json-schema.md

 #schema-file-format: byextension | json | yaml
 #title: string
 ```
-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can generate the same template your self with the command
+>You can generate the same template your self with the command

-`dry-gen options-from-commandline --verb csharp-from-json-schema`"
+>
-%}
+>`dry-gen options-from-commandline --verb csharp-from-json-schema`